ShivashishY/shiva/content/posts/blockchain-and-voting-system.md

 - Concerns such as election security, voter registration integrity, voter access, and increasing voter turnout have prompted governments to consider the use of blockchain-based voting systems, to increase confidence in the voting system and participation in essential democratic processes.
 - Although electronic voting has been used in various forms since the 1970s, it is helpful compared to paper-based systems.
 The feasibility of blockchain for effective e-voting is currently being explored.
 - A one-way electronic system has been used by the Election Commission for voters working in the service sector (consisting of armed forces, central paramilitary forces, and central government officials posted in Indian missions abroad).
-As in the year 2019 Lok Sabha elections, &#39;Electronically Transmitted Postal Ballot System-ETPBS&#39; was used.
+As in the year 2019 Lok Sabha elections, 'Electronically Transmitted Postal Ballot System-ETPBS' was used.
 - Because of the features found in blockchain technology such as decentralized, transparent, immutable, and encrypted systems, this technology can help in reducing electoral tampering and increasing the voting percentage.

 # Possible Working:

 - Voter identification will be done using a multi-layered IT-enabled system (with the help of biometrics and web cameras) at the polling place in the remote voting process through blockchain technology.
-- Once the &#39;Voter Identification System&#39; is installed, a blockchain-technology-based personalized e-Ballet paper will be generated.
+- Once the 'Voter Identification System' is installed, a blockchain-technology-based personalized e-Ballet paper will be generated.
 - When the vote is cast, the ballot will be securely encrypted and a blockchain hashtag (#) will be generated.
 This hashtag notification will be sent to various stakeholders i.e. candidates and political parties.

 # Challenges: